lambda-client/lambda/README.md

 <details>
   <summary>... install plugins?</summary>

 > Open the ClickGUI by pressing `y`.
-The window called `Plugins` contains all loaded plugins.
-Either  You can download official plugins there.
-They are hosted on [GitHub](https://github.com/lambda-plugins/).
-If you want to load a third party plugin click the `open plugins folder` button and put the jar into the folder.
-CAUTION: Third party plugins can contain dangerous code!
+The window called `Plugins` contains all installed plugins.
+Either you get an official plugin by opening the `Remote Plugins` window which are hosted on [GitHub](https://github.com/lambda-plugins/).
+Or if you want to load a third party plugin click the `Import` button and put the jar into the folder.

+> CAUTION: Third party plugins can contain dangerous code!
 Only use plugins from trusted sources!

 </details>